-Congratulations on starting you art blog.
+Congratulations on starting your art blog.
 You spent some quality time branding your artist blog and have it laid out exactly the way that you want it.
 You took the time to write several posts.
 You are now starting to wonder, “How can I build a following?”
-In this article discover some easy tips that you can start doing today that will help build your art blog audience.
+In this post, you will discover how to build your art blog audience.

 What does it mean to write to real people?